apache/paimon/docs/content/maintenance/read-performance.md

 2. Configure 'scan.mode' to 'compacted-full', when reading data, snapshot of full compaction is picked.
 Read performance is good.

 You can flexibly balance query performance and data latency when reading.

+### Append Only Table

+Small files can slow reading and affect DFS stability.
+By default, when there are more than 'compaction.max.file-num' (default 50) small files in a single bucket, a compaction is triggered.
+However, when there are multiple buckets, many small files will be generated.

+You can use full-compaction to reduce small files.
+Full-compaction will eliminate most small files.

 ## Format